 If superior golf is your number-one vacation criteria, swing into Tucson and Southern Arizona.
 The choices and challenges offered in this intimate destination captivate even the most discriminating golfers.
 Some of the sport’s biggest stars – Tiger Woods, Phil Mickelson, Tom Lehman, Arnold Palmer – have either competed on or designed Tucson courses.
-The legacy of professional golf tournaments played here, from the first Tucson Open in 1945 to the current World Golf Championships-Accenture Match Play Championship, chronicles a longtime love and respect for the game.
+The legacy of professional golf tournaments played here, from the first Tucson Open in 1945 to the current World Golf Championships-Accenture Match Play Championship, chronicles a longtime respect for the game.

 In February, tune in to the televised World Golf Championships–Accenture Match Play Championship for a virtual tour of the event’s luxurious location, The Ritz-Carlton Golf Club, Dove Mountain.
 Watch the world’s top 64 golfers battle it out on the stunning course designed by Jack Nicklaus.
 Visit the Omni Tucson National Golf Resort & Spa, which for 30 years hosted the PGA Tour.
 Play on the Catalina Course and see why the par-4 18th hole is called one of the most challenging finishing holes on the PGA Tour.